apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Combining conditional dataset expressions with time-based schedules enhances scheduling flexibility.

-The ``DatasetOrTimeSchedule`` is a specialized timetable that allows for the scheduling of DAGs based on both time-based schedules and dataset events.
+The ``DatasetOrTimeSchedule`` is a specialized timetable that allows for the scheduling of Dags based on both time-based schedules and dataset events.
 It also facilitates the creation of both scheduled runs, as per traditional timetables, and dataset-triggered runs, which operate independently.

 This feature is particularly useful in scenarios where a DAG needs to run on dataset updates and also at periodic intervals.
 It ensures that the workflow remains responsive to data changes and consistently runs regular checks or updates.